mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ### From a customer perspective

-As a developer (and a customer in this situation), I'm using other people tools because I have problems that need to be solved and I don't want to solve them by myself.
+As a developer (and a customer in this situation), I'm using other people tools because I have problems that need to be solved and that I don't want to solve them by myself.

 And I know that if a library that tries to solve my problems is not easy or not practical enough, I won't use it and try to find something else that better fits my need.
 This is the same as the User Experience when building a product - if the experience is not good enough, people will use another product.